In This Article

 How often can you use it: This is dependent upon the particular supplement.

-Works well with: Many supplement formulas combine it with other ingredients beneficial for hair growth, such as biotin and saw palmetto extract.
+Works well with: Many supplement formulas combine it with other ingredients meant for hair growth, such as biotin and saw palmetto extract.

 Don't use with: Consult with your doctor before starting any supplement to ensure there isn't a negative interaction with other supplements or medications you may be taking.